Applications for participation in the educational course "Sustainable Development and Green Energy" for children

 About the Foundation’s Program

-The educational program is implemented by the charitable organization Energy Act for Ukraine Foundation and aims to provide children with access to education on sustainable development and green energy through extracurricular educational courses.
+The educational program is implemented by the charitable organization Energy Act for Ukraine Foundation and aims to provide children with access to education on "Sustainable Development and Green Energy" through extracurricular educational courses.
 This initiative seeks to shape a new generation with an active environmental stance, a responsible attitude toward resources, and to promote the use of renewable energy sources.

 Course Overview